 Pretend Play Enjoyment Developmental Checklist (PPE-DC): This assessment will be available from early 2017.
 This assessment is an informal observational assessment of a child’s ability to engage in pretend play.
 It is suitable for children aged 12 months to 6 years and has information on self-esteem and self-regulation up to early adolescence.
 This assessment provides an observational guide for pretend play ability, self-esteem and self-regulation.
 How children play gives information on how children understand their world and their place in it.
 The ages covered in this assessment for pretend play ability are planned to be: 12 months, 15 months, 18-20 months, 21-23 months, 24-29 months, 30-35 months, 36-47 months, 48-53 months, 54-59 months, 60 months, 72 months.
 For self-esteem and self-regulation, the ages covered are 2 years to early adolescence.
 The administration for play ability is similar to the SIP-DC and for self-esteem and self-regulation there are further administration options.
 The scoring includes symbols to show: spontaneous ability, imitation, focussed attention and joining in the play.

-Child-Initiated Pretend Play Assessment: This assessment is a norm-referenced standardised assessment of a child’s play.
-The revised manual will be available from early 2017.
+This assessment is a norm-referenced standardised assessment of a child’s play.
 This assessment is for children aged 3 years to 7 years 11 months.
 This assessment takes 18 minutes for 3 year old children and 30 minutes for 4 to 7 year 11 month old children.
 There are two sessions within the ChIPPA assessment which are: observation of conventional-imaginative play ability (9 minutes for 3 year olds and 15 minutes for 4 – 7.11 year olds) and observation of symbolic play ability (9 minutes for 3 year olds and 15 minutes for 4 – 7.11 year olds).
 In other words, the child is observed playing with toys and observed playing with unstructured play materials.
 Each session is divided into 3 sections and has the same administration format.
 In the first section (this is 3 minutes for 3 year olds and 5 minutes for children aged 4 – 7.11) the play materials are introduced to the child and the child is invited to play with the materials.
 In the second 3 or 5 minute section, the therapist models 5 play actions.
 These modelled actions occur when the therapist has an opportunity to use the play materials without destroying the child’s play scene.
 The therapist models during this 3 or 5 minute section as often as possible without interfering with the child’s play.
 The final 3 or 5 minute section, the therapist stops modelling and again observes the child, encouraging the child to continue playing if needed.
 The assessment finishes when the time is up or when it is clear that the child is finished playing and cannot complete the time.
 The ChIPPA can be scored as the child plays or it can be videoed and then scored by video.
 The items that are scored are: elaborateness of play, object substitution and ability to self-initiate play.
 There is also a clinical observations sheet which notes typical indicators of play and indicators of play deficits.
 There is now an Australian Indigenous version of the ChIPPA.
 The ChIPPA has been trialled in Canada, Japan, Singapore, Iran, Brazil, Australia, Switzerland, and the UK.

 Animated Movie Test: This assessment will be available through this website later in 2017.
 It is undergoing further trials currently.
 This assessment is for young people aged 12 to 18 years.
 In this assessment, the young person is instructed that they are the director, producer and actor in a movie.
 They have 15 minutes to set up the movie set and 15 minutes to act out the movie.
 Seven boxes of movie props are offered and these are displayed on a table top.
 The assessment is videoed with a focus on the young person’s hands and movie props.
 The young person is supplied with a copy of their movie.
 The items are scored using a Likert scale and items are scored from the video of the assessment.
 The items are: set up, ability to sequence events, generation of problems, initiation of ideas, emotional engagement in the movie, understanding of character roles, verbalisation and use of symbols.
 A shorter version of this assessment using 4 sets of movie props is being developed for 8 to 11 year olds.